They were back in the lab.

 Eun clapped both hands over her mouth, stifling a scream as gore slopped out from Sabo’s middle.
 It landed on the floor with a sickening plop.

 “Oh my God,” she whispered.
 “Oh my God.”

 Eun clutched her belly and bent over, vomiting forcefully onto the deck.
-Tears trickled from Peter’s eyes and his lips worked in a soundless whisper, trying to express how much terror—nearly sublime in its paralytic intensity—was coursing through his being.
+Tears trickled from Peter’s eyes and his lips worked in a soundless whisper, trying to express how much fear—nearly sublime in its paralytic intensity—was coursing through his being.
 There was nothing he could do, nothing he could—

 “You need to back the hell off.”
 Kora raised her right fist and gripped her wrist with her left hand.
 Twisting blades of color formed up and down her arm, weaving together into a fantastic piece of ordnance.
-It was the same gun she’d used before, but this time, it looked extra heavy: twice the circuitry, twice the whup-ass.
+It was the same gun she’d used before, but this time it looked extra heavy: twice the circuitry, twice the whup-ass.

 Kora opened her mouth to reply, but alien screams erupted behind them.